Chris Flexen: Chicago White Sox

 On December 30, 2023, Flexen signed a one-year, $1.75 million contract with Chicago White Sox.
 In 33 appearances (30 starts) for the White Sox during the 2024 campaign, Flexen compiled a 3-15 record and 4.95 ERA with 123 strikeouts across 160 innings pitched.

 Chicago Cubs

 On February 17, 2025, Flexen signed a minor league contract with the Chicago Cubs.
 He began the year with the Triple-A Iowa Cubs, posting a 3-0 record and 1.16 ERA with 21 strikeouts over his first five starts.
 On April 30, the Cubs selected Flexen's contract, adding him to their active roster.
 On May 2, Flexen earned a save in his first game with the Cubs.
 In the 10–0 win against the Milwaukee Brewers, he pitched three innings and recorded four strikeouts.
 In 21 appearances for Chicago, Flexen compiled a 5-1 record and 3.09 ERA with 22 strikeouts across 43 2/3 innings pitched.
 On July 29, Flexen was designated for assignment by the Cubs.
 He was released by Chicago after clearing waivers on August 3.

+Doosan Bears (second stint)

+On December 18, 2025, Flexen signed a one-year, $1 million contract to return to the Doosan Bears of the KBO League.
+He made two starts, going 0–2 with a 5.40 ERA, before a shoulder injury landed him on the injured list.
+On June 29, 2026, Flexen was released by Doosan without making another appearance for the team.